Fertilizing Hydroponic Gardens

 In hydroponic substrates, the physical properties of the medium (especially with Growstone) have the potential to allow for more air to surround plant roots because the media are designed for growing and are more porous.
 This means plants don’t have to work as hard to absorb water and nutrients, the plants are working more efficiently on a metabolic level.
 The chemical properties of these growth media types also make it easier for roots to extract nutrients, for example they don’t have to fight Cation or Anion levels as much (the “magnetism” potential of the substrate particles to hold nutrients)

-For Hydroponics Substrates, typically 75% of recommended general hydroponic strength is good, less an additional 20% if recirculating BTW, that’s 20% off from 75% strength (15%, so 60% of TOTAL versus general hydroponics feed recommendations)
+For Hydroponics Substrates, typically 80% of recommended general hydroponic strength is good, less an additional 15% if recirculating

 Aeroponics (little or no substrate)